VyperCore/bucket/docs/export_and_merge.md

 ## Exporting coverage

-It is possible to export the coverage data to SQL.
+Bucket supports exporting its coverage data to SQL.
 This can be stored locally, or fed directly into a database hosted elsewhere.
-Coverage merging can also be performed to combine all coverage data from multiple simulations.

 At the end of a simulation, the recorded coverage should be exported for later reading/processing.